railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 Salespeople can then enter their sales forecasts by product and by period using the menu :menuselection:`Sales Management --> Sales Forecasts --> My Sales Forecasts`.
 The forecasts can be made by quantity or by value.
-For a forecast by amount Open ERP automatically calculates for you the quantity equivalent to the estimated amount.
+For a forecast by amount OpenERP automatically calculates for you the quantity equivalent to the estimated amount.
 This can be modified manually as needed before completion.